Our Story

 You do have to be at least 16 years old to work on a Habitat construction site.

-You can also volunteer and participate in a variety of other ways, from helping out in one of our ReStores, or serving on one of our committees.
+You can also volunteer in a variety of other ways, from volunteering in one of our ReStores or helping at an event..

 • Yes.
-We need donations to advance our mission of providing safe, decent affordable housing.
+We rely on donors to advance our mission of providing safe, decent affordable housing.

-We appreciate financial contributions, and donations generously made to our ReStores.
+We appreciate financial contributions, and physical donations made to our ReStores.

 • We operate two ReStores, which are retail thrift stores.
 We believe that everyone should be able to make dignified purchases.